Best Cheap Health Insurance in Maryland (2024)

 Silver health plans offer a balance between average rates and middle-of-the-road costs you're responsible for paying when you visit the doctor.
 Silver plans are a good choice if you only visit the doctor a few times a year and you earn a low income.

 Silver plans in Maryland cost about the same as Gold plans.
 For a Silver plan to make sense financially, you need to qualify for extra discounts, called cost-sharing reductions.
-Maryland residents are eligible for cost-sharing reductions if they earn between about $15,000 and $38,000 per year (roughly $31,000 to $78,000 per year for a family of four).
+Maryland residents are eligible for cost-sharing reductions if they earn between $15,060 and $37,650 per year ($31,200 to $78,000 per year for a family of four).

 On average, Silver plans have a much larger deductible than Gold plans.
-You would pay about $3,800 more on average before coverage starts with a Silver plan than with a Gold plan if you don't qualify for cost-sharing reductions.
-In contrast, you would only pay about $1,400 more before coverage starts with a Bronze plan than you would with a Silver plan.
+You would pay about $2,700 more on average before coverage starts with a Silver plan than with a Gold plan if you don't qualify for cost-sharing reductions.

 Bronze plans: Best if you're young and healthy